SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Nature's Guardian

-Whenever you start your turn while your Bark Ward is active, all allies that you can see within 30 feet of you also receive the same amount of temporary hit points as you do for one minute.
+When you activate Bark Ward, and on subsequent start of each of your turns while your Bark Ward is active, all allies that you can see within 30 feet of you also receive the same amount of temporary hit points from it as you do.